-Do Capital letters affect SEO?
+Do Capital letters or camelcase affect SEO?

 I’m very curious about this question because it raises a couple of interesting questions about our SEO services and Google rankings.
 The question of whether capital letters within the Url, Title tag or Meta Description affect your search ranking in Google.